 "The only difference, they won't have their pens to the checkbook."

 Carter questioned the necessity of elected officials' having to know what the financial manager will do next, considering that their failure to properly act is what caused the city's money troubles in the first place.

 "The EFM is here to restore Detroit's finances so that the assets outweigh the liabilities, and not vice versa."

 Carter believes the governor's most recent appointment might be just what the city needs to establish and sustain new growth.
 He referenced a fear among some Detroit workers that the EFM poses a threat to their union contracts.
 Carter, however asserts that he hopes Kevyn Orr's appointment will improve conditions by possibly re-negotiating terms for city employees.

-Detroiters who support an emergency manager are fed up with the status quo.
+Lavaughn Carter is not alone in his belief that the state's intervention will benefit the city.
+Detroiters who support an EFM are fed up with the status quo.
 They believe it will take outside action to resolve the city's biggest challenges.
-It's an uphill battle that many are afraid the current system cannot win on its own.
+It's an uphill battle that many are afraid the current system cannot win on it's own.